moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 - "You can use `<Alert/>` from our design system here"
 - "Please bound network calls with a timeout"

-No one blames her, it wasn't clear from the onboarding or the task description, and the CI checks are all green - this is why we do code reviews after all, right?
+No one blames her, it wasn't clear from the task description and the CI checks are all green - this is why we do code reviews after all, right?
 And there will be less and less comments over time.

 "You're absolutely right.", until the next commit.